 Output Service Recommendations

-This document outlines best practices for maintaining Vasion Output Service Client services.
+This document outlines best practices for maintaining PrinterLogic Output Service Agent services.
 Please note that these are general guidelines as each environment is different.

 Automatic Updates

-Vasion recommends disabling automatic updates on the Service Clients running the Output Automation service in production environments.
-Turning this feature off prevents interruptions to your critical printing infrastructure, allows more control over when Service Client updates reach your production environment, and provides time to test the update(s) on other Service Clients.
+Vasion recommends disabling automatic updates on the Service Agents running the Output Automation service in production environments.
+Turning this feature off prevents interruptions to your critical printing infrastructure, allows more control over when Service Agent updates reach your production environment, and provides time to test the update(s) on other Service Agents.

-To turn off Service Client automatic updates in your Admin Console:
+To turn off Service Agent automatic updates in your Admin Console:

-- Go to the Service Client object in the tree structure.
+- Go to the Service Agent object in the tree structure.

 - Select Save in the upper-right corner.